gokulkrish8759/HMI-based-robotic-arm/README.md

 # HMI-based-robotic-arm
 A gesture-controlled 6-DOF robotic arm powered by a Human-Machine Interface glove embedded with flex sensors and IMUs.
 It captures real-time hand movements and transmits data wirelessly via Bluetooth to an Arduino-based system that drives precise robotic motion.
-Designed for intuitive control, remote operation, and human-robot interaction.
+The main objective is to provide an intuitive and wireless control interface that bridges human gestures with robotic actuation, enabling applications in remote operation, rehabilitation, assistive technologies, and human-robot interaction.

+The control interface is a custom-built wearable glove embedded with five flex sensors to detect individual finger bending and an MPU-6050 Inertial Measurement Unit (IMU) to capture the orientation and motion of the user's hand.
+An Arduino Uno processes the sensor data on the glove side and transmits it wirelessly using an HC-05 Bluetooth module to a second Arduino Uno that controls the robotic arm.

+The robotic arm, equipped with six servo motors corresponding to base rotation, shoulder, elbow, wrist pitch, wrist roll, and gripper, replicates the user’s hand movements in real time.
+Sensor data is mapped to servo angles using threshold logic and interpolation techniques, enabling smooth and accurate motion.

+A dedicated power supply ensures stable servo actuation.
+This system is designed for applications in remote operation in hazardous environments, assistive technology for individuals with physical impairments, robotics education, and human-robot interaction research.
+Key features include real-time wireless communication, sensor fusion for gesture accuracy, and intuitive, low-latency control.

+Future enhancements include implementing inverse kinematics for Cartesian control, integrating PID algorithms for smoother motion, upgrading to ESP32 for onboard processing, and expanding compatibility with the Robot Operating System (ROS).
+Overall, the project bridges human gestures and robotic manipulation through a low-cost, scalable, and responsive interface.